Major version upgrade in Azure Database for MySQL - Flexible Server

 Perform a planned major version upgrade from MySQL 5.7 to MySQL 8.0 using the Azure portal for Burstable SKU servers

 Performing a major version upgrade for an Azure Database for MySQL Burstable SKU compute tier requires a specialized workflow.
 This is because major version upgrades are resource-intensive, demanding significant CPU and memory.
-Burstable SKU instances being credit based may struggle under these requirements, potentially causing the upgrade process to fail.
+Burstable SKU instances being credit based might struggle under these requirements, potentially causing the upgrade process to fail.
 Therefore, when upgrading a Burstable SKU, the system first upgrades the compute tier to a General Purpose SKU to ensure sufficient resources are available for the upgrade.

 To perform a major version upgrade for an Azure Database for MySQL Burstable SKU compute tier using the Azure portal, follow these steps: